mlochbaum/ILanguage/README.md

 * Near-nonexistent syntax.
 Everything is function application.
 * Whitespace defines the order of precedence in a visually intuitive way.

+## Portability

+The master branch contains version 0.1, which uses JIT compilation to do some operations very quickly.
+The compilation currently targets only the x86-64 architecture.
+Nearly all 64-bit desktop or laptop processors should use this architecture, but if your machine does not, you may want to use version 0.0, branch `v0.0`.
+All versions of I have only been tested on Linux and would probably require a small amount of modification to work with other operating systems.

 ## Building I

 To build, run `gcc *.c -o I`.
 Then `./I` is a command-line interpreter.